andyatkinson/andyatkinson.github.io/postgresql-tips.md

 [The Ruby on Rails database connection pool](https://maxencemalbois.medium.com/the-ruby-on-rails-database-connections-pool-4ce1099a9e9f).
 We also use a proxy in between the application and PG.

 ## PgBouncer
 * [PostgreSQL Connection Pooling With PgBouncer](https://dzone.com/articles/postgresql-connection-pooling-with-pgbouncer)

 Install PgBouncer on macOS with `brew install pgbouncer`.
 Create the `.ini` config file as the article mentions, point it to a database, accept connections, and track the connection count.

 ## Heap Only Tuple (HOT) Updates
 HOT ("heap only tuple") updates, are updates to tuples not referenced from outside the table block.

 [HOT updates in PostgreSQL for better performance](https://www.cybertec-postgresql.com/en/hot-updates-in-postgresql-for-better-performance/)

 2 requirements:

-- there must be enough space in the block containing the updated row
+- Enough space in the block (page) to contain the updated row
-- there is no index defined on any column whose value is modified (big one)
+- No index for the column being modified (very common to have high cardinality columns indexed!)

-## `fillfactor`
+## The `fillfactor`
 [What is fillfactor and how does it affect PostgreSQL performance?](https://www.cybertec-postgresql.com/en/what-is-fillfactor-and-how-does-it-affect-postgresql-performance/)

 - Percentage between 10 and 100, default is 100 ("fully packed")